-Heavy duty fishing line is easy to tie and cheap and can be used for fishing too!
-Heavy duty deep sea fishing line with high breaking strains is surprisingly strong, with fluorocarbon line being even stronger than monofilament line.
+A heavy-duty fishing line is easy to tie and cheap and can be used for fishing too!
+Heavy-duty deep sea fishing line with high breaking strains is surprisingly strong, with fluorocarbon line being even stronger than monofilament line.
 This can also double up for other repairs, even sewing.

 Where to buy your wire and swages?